PuffMeow/schema2ts/README.md

-## Introduce
+## Introduction

-This is a tool that can help you transform your JSON Schema to TypeScript interface quickly🧲.
+This tool can help you transform your JSON Schema to TypeScript interface quickly🧲.

 [Git repository](https://github.com/PuffMeow/schema2ts).
-If you like it, please give me a little star♥, thanks~
+If you like it, please give me a little star⭐, thanks~

 If you want a faster implementation, you can see [rusty-schema2ts](https://github.com/PuffMeow/rusty-schema2ts), it uses napi-rs to implement and it's faster than this TypeScript version.

-__The api of them are all the same.__
+**The api of them are all the same.**

 ## TypeScript vs Rust